Audio Track

 Provides an audio source for Timeflow to synchronize to.
 Most often a single audio track is used for each scene, however multiple audio tracks may be added to play simultaneously.

 Be aware that audio playback is device dependent and while it shouldn't pose any issues generally, on some devices with lower performance audio may fail or lose sync with Timeflow.
-It is strongly advised to test audio playback and synchronization on target devices early on.

 Select the object to view its settings in the Inspector.

 When a new Audio Track is created, it will be necessary to assign the Audio Clip asset.
 Select an audio file in the Project view and drag and drop it into the Audio Clip field.
+This can also be set on the Audio Source component.

 Use the playback buttons to preview the audio.
 This does not play the Timeflow view and is only for listening purposes.